ethicalhackingplayground/mailsploit/README.md

 # mailsploit v1.1
 Sends some one a malicious payload through smtp and starts a listener with metasploit.

-## MailSploit Now Supports Email Spoofing.
+### MailSploit Now Supports Email Spoofing.
-## MailSplout Can Now Send Malicious Links To FB Messenger Accounts
+### MailSploit Can Now Send Malicious Links To FB Messenger Accounts

 ### Requirements
 You need to have metasploit installed in order for this to work.